 The disease is an extreme example of immune system dysfunction, where the body’s own immune system begins to attack important tissues and organs such as the brain, liver and bone marrow.

 Leukodystrophy refers to a group of rare progressive diseases that affect the white matter of the brain (myelin), causing a slowing or blockage in brain signals.

 Metabolic storage diseases are a fairly large group of rare genetic inherited disorders in which specific enzymes of a child's cell are insufficient.
 Enzymes help break down certain materials within the cell for proper cell function.

 Myelodysplastic syndrome (MDS) is referred to a group of different types of cancer.
 But they all impact the bone marrow and prevent it from developing mature, healthy blood cells.

 Paroxysmal nocturnal hemoglobinuria is a rare, dangerous, acquired blood disorder during which unpredictable episodes of blood red cell breakdown occurs, the bone marrow stops making new blood cells and blood clots.

-Polycythemia is a rare and serious blood disease that causes the bone marrow to produce too many red blood cells (adjusted for race, age, sex and altitude) to circulate in the blood stream.
+Polycythemia is a rare and serious blood disease that causes the bone marrow to produce too many red blood cells to circulate in the blood stream.